If you’re reading this you probably already have lots of stuff on your plate.

 If you’ve had just about enough of critical thinking books that don’t get down to brass tacks quickly enough, you need to check out Anthony Weston’s epic soon-to-be classic A Rulebook For Arguments.
 This book lets you put your desire to amp up your critical thinking skills into actionable form.
 It is effortless to follow, gives straightforward advice, and is a fast read!

-This is an excellent book for busy entrepreneurs because you can get through it in the matter of a few hours, and start to put the lessons that you learn from Weston into effect as soon as the following week.
+This is an excellent book for busy entrepreneurs because you can get through it in a matter of a few hours, and start to put the lessons that you learn from Weston into effect as soon as the following week.
 If you read only one book on this list, make it A Rulebook For Arguments

 Thinking Fast And Slow by Daniel Kahneman lets us examine how we put the world together and learn to reason better all of the time!
 We have two thought patterns; fast and slow.
 Understanding the advantages and disadvantages of each is critical to becoming more of a rockstar critical thinker.